oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list.md

 #### get_subresource

-Retrieve the record of the organization a specific price list belongs to.
+Retrieve a record of the organization a specific price list belongs to.

 #### get_relationship